Privacy Notice

 Article 6(1)(f) – processing is necessary for the purposes of legitimate interests pursued by the controller.

-Where we process special categories of personal data for these purposes, the legal basis for doing so is:
+Where we process special categories of personal data for these purposes, the conditions for processing for doing so is:

 Article 9(2)(f) – processing is necessary for the establishment, exercise or defence of legal claims; or